Art Alive At San Diego Museum Of Art: 360° Degree Projection Room Accentuates Beautiful Venue

 A beloved tradition since 1981, Art Alive is The San Diego Museum of Art’s signature fundraiser and annual floral exhibition; bringing the Permanent Collection to life in a uniquely beautiful way and featuring more than 100 exquisite floral interpretations of famous works of art.
 The Art Alive Premiere Dinner is an intimate black-tie dinner that kicks off the Art Alive weekend, set inside one of the Museum’s permanent collection galleries.
 Attendees get a first look at the spectacular rotunda design and inspiring floral interpretations.
 The Premiere Dinner is exclusively for the Honorary Committee Premiere Patrons and supporting sponsors of Art Alive.

-The Premier Dinner is the only event each year that is hosted inside one of the Museum’s gallery spaces and they aspire to wow their donors each year with a completely unique and special experience, themed on something on view in the Museum.
+The Premier Dinner is the only event each year hosted inside one of the Museum’s gallery spaces.
+They aspire to wow their donors each year with a completely unique and special experience, themed around a current exhibition in the Museum.
 For this year, they opened an exhibition of Nancy Lorenz’ artwork in conjunction with Art Alive called Moon Gold.
 The event was set in a gallery adjacent to this featured exhibition of gilded paintings, sculptures and works on paper.
 The event was inspired by Lorenz’ use of mixed metals and her inspiration of traditional Japanese art forms such as inlaid screens and boxes.

-Part of the challenge was working with a building that was erected in 1926, and figuring out how to safely rig all of the components in the ceiling where no infrastructure previously existed.
-In addition, the side surfaces were designed for projection, whereas the existing wall was an off-white color and not reflective, so color balancing and brightness adjustments were a key component of getting the surface to look like one continuous, 150′ wide surface.
+Part of the challenge was working with a building that was erected in 1926 and figuring out how to safely rig all of the components in the ceiling where no infrastructure previously existed.
+In addition, the side surfaces were designed for projection, whereas the existing wall was an off-white color and not reflective, so color balancing and brightness adjustments were key components of getting the surface to look like one continuous, 150′ wide surface.

 To tie the look together, a ceiling treatment was constructed of mixed metal and glass orbs that were referential to some of the motifs in Lorenz’ work and designed to provide the feel of being inside a champagne glass.
-The primary fundraising dinner sold out in record time, and the museum was once again able to exceed their fundraising goal by a substantial amount.
+The primary fundraising dinner sold out in record time, and the museum was once again able to exceed its fundraising goal by a substantial amount.

-As part of the planning process it was imperative for Vario to understand the overall experience the event organizers wanted to create for the attendees.
-We decided on talent that fit the Museum motif, Human Statues, Living Trees, string quartets and a cappella performers who could take advantage of the resonate acoustics.
+As part of the planning process, it was imperative for Vario to understand the overall experience the event organizers wanted to create for the attendees.
+We decided on talent that fit the Museum motif, Human Statues, Living Trees, string quartets and a cappella performers who could take advantage of the resonant acoustics.
 Also incorporated was a dance band on a satellite stage that kicked off as soon as the program was over.

 Vario’s ultimate task was to immerse the guests in a surreal environment, allowing them to live within the artist’s paintings and designs.
-The Museum presented us with unique constraints, and technological challenges, but in the end we were able to create a lasting impression on their attendees and donors, on time and on budget.
+The Museum presented us with unique constraints and technological challenges, but in the end we were able to create a lasting impression on their attendees and donors, on time and on budget.

 Our lighting rig was designed to illuminate two separate sides of the museum, one side for the program and the other for the dancing which took place the latter part of the evening.
-We also had over 100’ of throw distance between our projectors and the projection surfaces, two large walls, so 20k projectors and long throw lenses were required.
+We also had over 100’ of throw distance between our projectors and the projection surfaces, two large walls.
+So 20k projectors and long throw lenses were required.